BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

       caption: The payer scans a Cashu request QR code.
     - file: cashu-request-04
       modalImage: cashu-request-04@2x
       alt: Confirmation screen titled ‘Send ecash’ with fields displaying the payment amount of $1 (₿1128), description ‘Tip for orange bean coffee shop,’ and source ‘Minibits Mint.’
-A purple button labeled ���Send payment’ is at the bottom.
+A purple button labeled ’Send payment’ is at the bottom.
       caption: Confirmation screen appears after the payer scans the QR code, showing all payment details before finalizing the transaction.

 images_mint-url-edit: